 From the early nineteenth century therefore, the words have described different kinds of institutions and education-related behaviours.
 In some periods public has been thought of as associated with responsible and virtuous civic behaviour.
 In other periods the connotations have been less positive.

 Especially salient for Australia (and the United States) is the association between the emergence of public schooling and the interests of Protestant, and then an increasingly secular middle class.
 Public institutions may in fact, be marked by restricted access.
-For example, public schools in Australia have restricted access at different periods to young people on the grounds of their racial identities, and their mental or physical disabilities or characteristics.
+For example, public schools in Australia have restricted access at different periods to young people on the grounds of their designated racial identities, and their mental or physical disabilities or characteristics.
 Many Aboriginal children and families experienced prolonged periods of exclusion from public schools in most Australian colonies and states.
 In the process public schooling was crafted to meet a specific vision of the emerging (white) nation.

 A consequence of such a vision meant that other communities, often defined by minority religious or ethno-national characteristics have excluded themselves from public schools.
-From the 1850s for example, the bishops of the Catholic Church in Australia have insisted that Catholics ought not attend public schools.
+From the 1850s for example, the bishops of the Catholic Church in Australia have insisted that Catholics ought not to attend public schools.

 “Public“ schools in Australian history